 About the Site Host

-My wife and I have been married for 25 years and have five wonderful kids (so far) ages 10-20.
+My wife and I have been married for 26 years and have five wonderful kids (and one awesome daughter-in-law) ages 12-22.

 I started this site because I’ve observed that personal finance issues can be complicated anyone, but especially for pastors.